oat431/my-personal-project-note/README.md

 - each folder will link to github repository

 something like
+- remake Domed the senior project from my friend project from my friend
+- remake Pharmacy LINE chatbot the senior project from my friend
-- remake domed project from my friend
+- remake Onemeasure the senior project from my friend
 - cloning the sha-bu ordering system
 - employee course mangement system
 - item ordering system